Wearables Development

 SR. HUMAN FACTORS SPECIALIST

-Katie partners with our design, engineering and soft goods teams to conduct research studies of wearable devices with a range of product users.
-Helping recruit, plan, moderate, and report findings, Katie helps provide valuable feedback on a product’s usability.
+Colton partners with our design, engineering and soft goods teams to conduct research studies of wearable devices with a range of product users.
+Helping recruit, plan, moderate, and report findings, Colton helps provide valuable feedback on a product’s usability.

 Wearables Articles From Our Team